Louis Jadot - Puligny-Montrachet Referts 1er Cru 2015

 Wine rated (2019 guide) 17,5/20 (Great wine)

-A fine, buttery note dominates the nose, while the fruit on the palate is intense and pure.
-A crystalline wine, with a beautiful sap.
+A subtle buttery note dominates the nose, while the fruit on the palate is intense and refined.
+A crystal-clear wine with beautiful vitality.
 Superb.

 Burghound